emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 ## Chapter 3

-- (Topic 16: The Power of Plain Text) What would the authors think about common binary serialization formats such as Protocol Buffers and Avro?
+- (Topic 16: The Power of Plain Text) What would the authors think about common binary serialization formats such as [Protocol Buffers](https://protobuf.dev/) and ApAvro?
 - (Topic 18: Power Editing) What is your favorite IntelliJ shortcut, feature, or other life hack that has improved your development workflow?
 - (Topic 19: Version Control) After book club, share your dotfiles repository in Slack if you have one!
 - (Topic 19: Version Control) Have you ever worked at a place that didn't use version control, or had poor hygiene around it?
 What do you think about it in hindsight?